We also offer

 Testing Principle and Methodology

-The Bulk powder test follows a procedure described by John Abbot in his book ‘’Preventing Fires and Explosions in Dryers’’.
+The Bulk Powder Test follows the procedure described by John Abbot in Preventing Fires and Explosions in Dryers.

 Data Interpretation

-If the difference between the onset self-heating temperature of the powder and that of the oven is greater than 50ᣞC, exothermic activity is not likely to occur for the maximum of 1 ton of material and the test can be stopped.
-If the temperature difference is less than 50ᣞC or the onset temperature for self-heating is less than 200ᣞC or the operating cycle is longer than the test period above the process temperature, an isothermal test at 50ᣞC above the intended drying temperature for a duration longer than the maximum drying or heated storage time must be performed.
+If the temperature difference is less than 50°C, the onset temperature is below 200°C, or the operating cycle is longer than the test period, an additional isothermal test is required.
+This test is conducted at 50°C above the intended drying temperature and for a duration longer than the maximum drying or heated storage time.

-When to perform Bulk Powder Test
+When to Perform Bulk Powder Test

-Why work with Prime Process Safety Center
+Why Choose Prime Process Safety Center

 What is Bulk Powder Test?